ibraeh/Telecom-Churn-Prediction-ML/README.md

 ## Data Exploration & Preprocessing
 * Exploratory Data Analysis (EDA): Initial exploration was performed on the data to understand its characteristics, identify missing values, and analyze key feature distributions.
 * Data Cleaning: Missing values were removed due to the features being categorical.
 Techniques like imputation were not used since this works best for numerical values.
 The categorical features were also encoded using appropriate methods such as label encoding and one-hot encoding.
 The features were scaled using standardization, and outliers were mitigated using this approach.
 Again, due to the imbalance in the dataset, oversampling and undersampling were performed using SMOTE and Random Under Sampler, respectively.
+* Feature Selection: Five different feature selection techniques were used including Variance threshold, ANOVA with select K best, Recursive Forward Elimination, Random Forest Feature Importance, and Principal Component Analysis (PCA).

 ## Machine Learning Models
-A mix of linear, non-linear and ensemble algorithms were used for this multi-class classification problem.
+A mix of linear, non-linear, and ensemble algorithms were used for this multi-class classification problem.
 Below is the breakdown:

 **Linear algorithms:**
 * Logistic regression: Used as the baseline model, interpretable, and efficient.